coltonbooth/CoreChainDB/docs/root/source/installation/network-setup/k8s-deployment-template/troubleshoot.rst

 It means that NGINX could not find the appropriate backed to forward the requests to.
 This typically happens when:

 #.
-MongoDB goes down (as described above) and BigchainDB, after trying for
+MongoDB goes down (as described above) and corechaindb, after trying for
-   ``BIGCHAINDB_DATABASE_MAXTRIES`` times, gives up.
-The Kubernetes BigchainDB Deployment then restarts the BigchainDB pod.
+   ``corechaindb_DATABASE_MAXTRIES`` times, gives up.
+The Kubernetes corechaindb Deployment then restarts the corechaindb pod.

-#.
-BigchainDB crashes for some reason.
+#. corechaindb crashes for some reason.
 We have seen this happen when updating
-   BigchainDB from one version to the next.
+   corechaindb from one version to the next.
 This usually means the older connections to the service gets disconnected; retrying the request one more time, forwards the connection to the new instance and succeed.